The bottleneck in Cursor is often not the model. It is the speed at which you can explain what you want.

 - PRD-style thinking before implementation

-These are all language-heavy tasks.
-They are closer to conversation than to punctuation.
+These jobs are closer to conversation than punctuation.
 That is why they benefit from dictation.

 Where the Keyboard Still Wins